Research Results

 *2: Phosgene

-Also known as carbonyl chloride.
-Because it is highly reactive, it is used as a variety of raw materials, but it is also very toxic, and it is severely irritating to the eyes and suffocating toxicity to the human body.
+Also known as carbonyl chloride, it is highly reactive and used as various raw materials.
+On other hand, it is also extremely toxic, causing severe irritation to the eyes and exhibiting asphyxiant toxicity to the human body.

 *3: Green Chemistry

-A general term for concepts that seek to reduce the burden on the human body and the environment in the design, synthesis, application, and disposal of chemical and other compounds, as well as technologies for this purpose.
+A concept and its associated technologies aimed at reducing the burden on human health and the environment throughout the design, synthesis, application, and disposal of chemical compounds and products.

 *4: C1 chemical raw materials